Saturday, March 1, 2025

 Of course, as soon as I got to work and got the lowdown on the new layout, and all the new machines, my phone began to blow up.
 It was the hospital.

 "Claudia, can you come down to the hospital and help us re-orient your mother?"
 "Claudia, can you help us make a decision on this, that, and the other thing?"
-If I had a nickel for every interruption from them...finally I explained that I was at work the first day open after a remodel on the busiest day of our year, and dammit, I am a Supervisor in an all-hands-on a deck situation, and cannot leave my crew for anything less than an abject emergency.
+If I had a nickel for every interruption from them...finally I explained that I was at work the first day open after a remodel on the busiest day of our year, and dammit, I am a Supervisor in an all-hands-on-deck situation, and cannot leave my crew for anything less than an abject emergency.
 And hello!
 My mother and I both explained to you about her weight loss and taking it easy on the anesthesia and meds.
 I find it hard to believe that you tailored her anesthesia and post-op pain meds to her post-Covid weakened condition and cold/lousy food weight loss.
 And if you didn't, then you need to figure this delirium out.
 Not me.

 After two more days of delirium, the day after Thanksgiving I heard from her medical team, asking my permission to give my mother a mild dose of a psych drug to help get her back on track.
 I gratefully assented, and the medicine worked, at least to the degree that my mother quit believing the drug dealer thing.
 Getting her permanently back to her mental/psychological baseline required another five weeks, which unfortunately effectively trashed our last Christmas together.